Kotlin/kotlin-spec/src/kotlin.core/expressions.md

 :::{.paste target=grammar-rule-additiveOperator}
 :::

-An *additive expression* is a binary expression employing the addition (`+`) or subtraction (`-`) operators.
+An *additive expression* is a binary expression which uses the addition (`+`) or subtraction (`-`) operators.
 These are [overloadable][Overloadable operators] operators with the following expansions:

 - `A + B` is exactly the same as `A.plus(B)`
 - `A - B` is exactly the same as `A.minus(B)`

 where `plus` or `minus` is a valid operator function available in the current scope.

-The return type of this function is not restricted.
+The return type of these functions is not restricted.
-The range expression has the same type as the return type of the corresponding operator function overload variant.
+An additive expression has the same type as the return type of the corresponding operator function overload variant.

 ### Multiplicative expression